heroqu/rsync-backup-osx/README.md

 # rsync-backup-osx

-Rsync based backup script for \*NIX systems, especially adapted for *Mac OS*
+Rsync based backup script and strategy for \*NIX systems, especially adapted for *Mac OSX*

 ### Motivation

-Use most simple and reliable *rsync + crontab* backup strategy that would effectively replace time-machine functionality of Mac OSX.
+Use most simple and reliable *rsync + crontab* differential backup strategy that would effectively replace time-machine functionality of Mac OSX.

 ### Credits and inspiration